TheRandomLabs/Scoop-Bucket/README.md

 ### Spotify with BlockTheSpot

+* This is an outdated version of Spotify (1.1.4.197.g92d52c4f) with BlockTheSpot.
+* Spotify's built-in updater is disabled.
+* This should only be used if BlockTheSpot does not work with the latest version of Spotify.
 * Spotify with BlockTheSpot should be installed locally and not globally.
 * `scoop install spotify-blockthespot` must be run as administrator, which can be done most easily using `sudo`.